During October, which is Breast Cancer Awareness Month, we want our patients to know how breast cancer treatment may affect their eyes and vision.

 Here are some tips to help you keep your eyes healthy during and after breast cancer treatment:

-Breast cancer patients are encouraged to have a baseline eye exam prior to or within the first year of treatment, which should include an eye exam of the macula as well as tests for central and color vision.
+Breast cancer patients are encouraged to have a baseline eye test prior to or within the first year of treatment, which should include an eye test of the macula as well as tests for central and colour vision.

 Learn about side effects: Before you begin treatment, speak with your oncologist about possible side effects that could affect your eyes.
-It's important to be aware of these potential problems so that you and your eye doctor can catch them early.
+It's important to be aware of these potential problems so that you and your optometrist can catch them early.

 Protect against eye infections: Chemotherapy can impair your immune system and raise the risk of eye infection.
 Extra handwashing and avoiding rubbing your eyes may help you avoid eye infections.